Geeoon/Writeprint-Crusher/README.md

 A new file will be created in the folder the program was called which contains the configuration settings for the identity.

 Second, use the identity and specify a file: `./crusher -i identity1.csv -f test.txt`

+Or skip the first step and `-i` option to use a random identity: `./crusher -f test.txt`

 Alternatively, use the program in a pipeline: `cat tes.txt | ./crusher -i identity1.csv > out.txt`